 - a.
 Do not authorize itraconazole if recipient has evidence of ventricular dysfunction. - b.
 Do not authorize terbinafine if recipient has pre-existing liver disease. - c.
 Positive KOH stain, positive PAS stain or positive fungal culture and any of the following: - 1.
-Recipient experiencing pain which limits normal activity - 2.
-Recipient has an iatrogenically-induced or disease associated immunosuppression - 3.
-Recipient has diabetes - 4.
-Recipient has significant peripheral vascular compromise - d.
+Recipient experiencing pain which limits normal activity; - 2.
+Recipient has an iatrogenically-induced or disease associated immunosuppression; - 3.
+Recipient has diabetes; or - 4.
+Recipient has significant peripheral vascular compromise. - d.
 Length of Authorization: - 1.
-Lamisil® & Sporanox Fingernail: 6 weeks Toenail: 12 weeks - 2.
-Penlac® Initial: 3 months Follow-up: 3 months (Up to 12 months)
+Lamisil® tablets & Sporanox® tablets Fingernail: 6 weeks Toenail: 12 weeks. - 2.
+Penlac® liquids Initial: 3 months. - 2.
+Prior Authorization Guidelines